wp-document-revisions/wp-document-revisions/readme.txt

 * Fix for E_WARNING level error on edit-tags.php with custom taxonomies
 * Taxonomy counts (e.g., workflow states) now reflects non-published documents
 * Better translation support (see the [FAQ](http://wordpress.org/extend/plugins/wp-document-revisions/faq/) if you are interested in translating the plugin into your language)
-* Compatability fix for WordPress SEO's "Clean Permalinks" mode
+* Compatibility fix for WordPress SEO's "Clean Permalinks" mode

 = 1.2 =
 * Added shortcode to display list of documents meeting specified criteria